Cultural and Natural Zones at Herrontown Woods

 Veblen House and Cottage, and the Princeton Botanical Art Garden

 Conceived in 2018 as an "intro to Herrontown Woods" where visitors can learn about native plants and habitats, the botanical garden developed an artistic and whimsical dimension during the pandemic in 2020.
 Evolving organically, it has become a place where nature and culture collaborate, and where kids and adults can relax and explore.
 Veblen House has been initially serving as an "inside out" museum, with a "windows into the past" exhibit on the Veblens' lives and legacies posted on the windows.
-The Veblen House will be rehabilitated as a caretaker's residence and meeting space.
+The Veblen House will be rehabilitated, with potential uses ranging from caretaker's residence to a place for meetings, talks and small performances.
 The cottage is an intact example of 19th century small landholder farming culture in Princeton, and will serve additionally as a place for art and nature learning.

 Additional components of the vision: